MasivenXD/MasivenXD/README.md

-Hi there 👋, Çağrı "MasivenXD"*
+### Hi there 👋, Çağrı "MasivenXD"
 #### Design and Development
 I'm Çağrı from Turkey, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.
 You can check out my discord at Çağrı#8093 or https://discord.gg/UHSjmC9b

 Skills: / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on scripts
+- 🔭 I’m currently working on 🥴
 - ⚡ Fun fact: Ğ